vzaccaria/derp/readme.md

     derp -h | --help

 Description:
-    Expands C++ interpolated strings on stdin.
-Output on stdout.
+    Expands C++ interpolated strings from a program read from stdin.
+Produces the manipulated program on stdout.

 ```